semaphoreci/semaphore/docs/docs/using-semaphore/okta.md

 Semaphore does not check if users added via Okta already exist on Semaphore.
 This can lead to user duplication.
 To solve this issue there are two options:

-- Send us a list of duplicate users to the Semaphore teamm and we'll fix it for you
+- Send us a list of duplicate users to the Semaphore team and we'll fix it for you
 - Ensure users set up their corporate email addresses in their GitHub or BitBucket accounts.
 Once done, please get in touch with us to run the re-sync process and remove duplicates.

 In either case, please contact us at `support@semaphoreci.com` for help.